Syndace/python-omemo/functionality.md

 - [x] a convenience method to get the identity key fingerprint of a device is provided
     - [x] independent of the backend

-- [ ] methods are provided to retrieve information about devices
+- [x] methods are provided to retrieve information about devices
     - [x] information for all devices of a bare JID can be retrieved in bulk
-    - [ ] includes device id, label, identity key, trust information, corresponding backend, staleness information (including a boolean "stale" flag and the metrics playing into staleness)
+    - [x] includes device id, label, identity key, trust information, supported backends, active status
     - [x] independent of the backend

 - [x] backends can be provided for different versions of the OMEMO protocol